 Winterthur's Diversity and Inclusion Statement Dear Members of the Winterthur Community, For the past several weeks, we have been listening to the voices across our country, of our own staff, fellows, and alumni, and on Winterthur’s social media platforms (#winterthurmuseum, #winterthurmuse, @winterthurmuse) that are crying out for America—and us—to

-Winterthur’s Lady of the House: Ruth Wales du Pont This jewel-box sized exhibition answers the often-asked question: Was there a Mrs. du Pont?
-Ruth Wales du Pont was a vivacious social figure, talented musician, and hostess of four houses.
-Devoted wife to Henry Francis du Pont and role model to
+Winterthur’s Lady of the House, Ruth Wales du Pont This exhibit answers the often-asked question: Was there a Mrs. du Pont?
+Ruth Wales du Pont was a social figure, talented musician, and hostess of four houses.
+Devoted wife to Henry Francis du Pont and role model to their daughters Pauline

-Dollhouse at Winterthur Experience even more holiday magic with the dollhouse mansion at Winterthur.
+Experience even more holiday magic with the dollhouse mansion at Winterthur.
 The dollhouse was created and decorated by Nancy B. McDaniel, an interior decorator and collector who had visited Winterthur many times.
-Inspired to create her own doll mansion after viewing Queen Mary’s dolls’ house at Windsor
+Inspired to create her own doll mansion after viewing Queen Mary’s dolls' house at Windsor Castle in England,

 Unity by Design: Midcentury Modernism at Winterthur May 4–July 28, 2019 Winterthur has a secret.
 Scattered throughout the various offices, storage rooms, and libraries of our extensive campus is a midcentury modern furniture collection.
 Represented in this group of furnishings is an incredible spectrum of Knoll and Herman Miller objects